enricoforti/enricoforti.github.io/index.md

 _Journal of Product Innovation Management (2020)_ <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/jpim.12521">https://onlinelibrary.wiley.com/doi/abs/10.1111/jpim.12521</a>

 Product development teams often face the challenge of designing radically new products that cater at the same time to the revealed tastes and expectations of existing customers.
 In new product development projects, this tension guides critical choices about continuity or change concerning product attributes and team composition.
 Research suggests these choices interact, but it is not clear whether they are complements or substitutes and if the level of change in one should match or not the level of change in the other.
 In this article, we examine the interaction between product attribute change, team change, and a new team-level factor, which we term stream concentration, as it captures differences among team members in terms of familiarity with the knowledge domain of the new product being developed.
 We assess the effects of stream concentration on the management of change in new product development projects using longitudinal data from the music industry.
 We analyze 2621 new product development projects between 1962 and 2008 involving 34,265 distinct team members.
 Results show that stream concentration is a critical factor in new product development projects that, together with product attributes and team composition, affects new product performance.
 We discuss implications for research and practice.

-**CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues** _—	with: Piazza A. and Rietveld J._

-_In preparation for submission_

-What makes firms responsive to social issues such as race relations?
-Existing explanations have largely focused on firm-level attributes as predictors of whether a given social issue will be seen as salient by managers of global corporations, which often face homogenous pressures from stakeholders to act on such issues.
-Yet, the saliency of a given social issue may also vary within a firm’s local environment.
-In particular, for local firms highly embedded in their communities, community-level issue salience can be an important antecedent of firm responsiveness to a given social issue.
-We build on this intuition to advance a theory that ties firm responsiveness to social issues to the social structure of the local community in which the organization is embedded—i.e., its characteristics and network configuration—and the degree to which the organization depends on the community for its survival.
-Leveraging a scandal that affected the fitness company CrossFit in 2020, which forced hundreds of locally owned and operated U.S. gyms to take a stance on the thorny issue of race relations in the United States, we find support for our arguments.